Explore our evidence-based methodology and literature surveillance process

 New Topic Development

-New topics in DynaMed are developed under the direction of a Deputy Editor and undergo a rigorous writing and review process that includes methodologists, physician experts or specialists, and EBM experts.
-The topic development process leverages the SLS program for identifying evidence and selecting the best available evidence and the critical appraisal process.
+New topics in DynaMed are developed under the direction of a Deputy Editor and Topic Editor.
+There is a rigorous writing and review process that includes clinical experts and methodologists.
+The editorial team performs subject area-specific targeted queries across the over 5,000 journals indexed in PubMed.
+The topic development process leverages DynaMed’s methodology to identify and select the best available evidence which is then critically appraised.

 DynaMed topics are developed to meet the information needs of clinicians and provide guidance to support effective and timely clinical decision-making.
 As a result, Topic and Section Editors in active clinical practice play an integral role in the topic development process and are listed on each topic they review.